phalcon-orphanage/docs/en/reference/models-cache.rst

     // Same as above
     $customer = $invoice->getCustomer(); // Invoices::findFirst("...");

-Accordingly, we could replace the findFirst method in the model Invoices and implement the cache we consider most appropriate:
+Accordingly, we could replace the :code:`findFirst()` method in the Invoices model and implement the cache we consider most appropriate:

 .. code-block:: php